 Other Potent Inhibitors of CYP3A

 Tadalafil is metabolized predominantly by CYP3A in the liver.
-In patients taking potent inhibitors of CYP3A such as ketoconazole, and itraconazole, avoid use of ADCIRCA [see WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY].
+In patients taking potent inhibitors of CYP3A such as ketoconazole and itraconazole, avoid use of ADCIRCA [see DRUG INTERACTIONS and CLINICAL PHARMACOLOGY].

 Potent Inducers of CYP3A